GustavoLKiefer/DndCharacterCreator/README.md

 # Dungeons and Dragons Character Creator

-A simple java script to calculate your ability modifiers and that allows you to change name, race, class and select your ability status
+A simple java program to calculate your ability modifiers and that allows you to change name, race, class and select your ability status